Pōtatau Te Wherowhero: Early life

 Te Wherowhero returned to the Waikato that year in time to take command in an unsuccessful defence of his tribe at Matakitaki (Pirongia) against Ngāpuhi, armed with muskets and led by Hongi Hika on their great rampage through the North Island of 1818 to 1823.
 The Waikato people settled further south than their usual territory for several years, in fear of further attacks by Ngāpuhi.
-Te Wherowhero lived at Orongokoekoea on the upper Mokau River, where his wife Whakaawi gave birth to their son Tāwhiao.
+Te Wherowhero lived at Orongokoekoea on the upper Mōkau River, where his wife Whakaawi gave birth to their son Tāwhiao.
 Peace was made with Ngāpuhi in 1823 and the Waikato re-established themselves on their tribal land.
 By the time Ngāpuhi re-appeared in the area some ten years later the Waikato had also acquired muskets and could therefore defend themselves successfully.

-In 1831 Te Wherowhero led an immense war party against the Taranaki Māori and killed many hundreds of the Ngatiawa tribe, whose lands more than ten years later he claimed by right of conquest.
+In 1831 Te Wherowhero led an immense war party against the Taranaki Māori and killed many hundreds of the Ngātiawa tribe, whose lands more than ten years later he claimed by right of conquest.

 In 1832 the Waikato tribes led by Te Wherowhero fought a large battle at Ngunguru sandspit against the local Te Waiariki, ending a sustained campaign against Ngapuhi and their coastal allies such as Te Waiariki.

 By 1836 Te Wherowhero made peace with the Taranaki tribes.
 This occurred at a time when missionaries were having a greater impact on iwi in the Waikato.
 Te Wherowhero himself regularly attended services, but was never baptised.

 Waikato's (or more specifically Ngāti Maniapoto's) involvement in the Taranaki war against Government forces in the 1860s can be traced back to Te Wherowhero's long series of attacks against the Taranaki iwi Te Āti Awa.
 Te Wherowhero at one stage claimed Te Āti Awa were slaves who lived there only on his sufferance, but he was prepared to end all interest in the land when he was paid £250.
 Keenan argues that Te Wherowhero never occupied Te Āti Awa's land long enough to constitute possession according to Māori customary lore.
 Nor did Te Āti Awa ever entirely abandon their land, thereby maintaining their occupation rights.
 During the latter stages of the war in Taranaki it was the involvement of Waikato warriors in bringing food and war materiel (lead and powder) that enabled the Taranaki warriors to keep fighting in the infertile, wet and inhospitable uplands.